Logo

 }

-You can see that the parameter of the semantic actions which correspond to the right-hand side of the respective productions are all of type &ParseTreeType.
+You can see that the parameters of the semantic actions which correspond to the right-hand side of the respective productions are all of type &ParseTreeType.
 This type from the parol_runtime crate is defined this way:

 #![allow(unused)]